UnaCloud/UnaCloud2/README.md

 *	AGENT_VERSION: initial version for agent.
 *	CONTROL_SERVER_IP: CloudControl application IP address.
 In case of Script-based or Vagrant Installation, use local address.
 *	CONTROL_MANAGE_PM_PORT: CloudControl application port to receive control messages from agents.
 We recommend port range 10025 to 10035.
-*	CONTROL_MANAGE_VM_PORT: CloudControl application port to receive control messages from agents with information about virtual machine executions.
+*	CONTROL_MANAGE_VM_PORT: CloudControl application port to receive control messages from agents with information about execution instance.
 We recommend port range 10025 to 10035.
 *	AGENT_PORT: Agent port to receive messages from CloudControl application.
 We recommend port range 10025 to 10035.
 *	WEB_FILE_SERVER_URL: FileManager web application url.
 This url is composed by IP address, port and application name (FileManager).
 In case of Script-based or Vagrant Installation, use local address followed by port 8080 and application name FileManager: ip:8080/FileManager.
 Don't forget protocol.
 *	FILE_SERVER_PORT: FileManager application port to receive requests from agents to send files.
 We recommend port range 10025 to 10035.